indigo_league: Artist: <user name="jellosaurusrex" site="tumblr.com"> (Default)

 You might want to battle them to get it back.

-To contact the Kangaskhan Police Dept., please leave a message.
 This can be played out at the convenience of the players and robbers in question, and does not require mod permission unless it causes a problem or needs assistance.

-What about Non-Player Characters (NPCs)?
+What about other Non-Player Characters (NPCs)?

 Professor Oak's greeting on the PokéGear is a recording that is replayed for each person.
 He's often not found, and Professor Elm hides except for special circumstances.